ShervinKheirkhah/ShervinKheirkhah/README.md

 ### 📜 Publications

-📄 **[اSoft Voting Ensemble with Mimic Tree Surrogate: A High-Fidelity XAI Framework for Tabular Medical Diagnosis]** *Published in: [The 2nd International Biennial Conference on Advances in Artificial Intelligence and Data Science IEEE] [2025]* *A collaborative research on XAI.
+📄 [Soft Voting Ensemble with Mimic Tree Surrogate: A High-Fidelity XAI Framework for Tabular Medical Diagnosis] *Published in: [The 2nd International Biennial Conference on Advances in Artificial Intelligence and Data Science IEEE] [2025]*

+*A collaborative research on XAI.
 It was my first taste of turning math into a published paper.*

 ---